Almarch/pygotchi/README.md

 docker compose up
 ```

-The certificates are self-signed so the browser will present a warning.

 ### 🧙‍♂️ Keycloak

+Access keycloak administration board at `https://<your public ip>/keycloak`.
 The first launch is very long as all services have to be set-up.
-Once the web app is launched, use the `KEYCLOAK_ADMIN_PASSWORD` to access keycloak administration board at `https://<your public ip>/keycloak`.
+Once it is ready, authentify as :

+- user: `admin`
+- password: `KEYCLOAK_ADMIN_PASSWORD`

 From there: